arsaboo/beets-metaimport/README.md

 If you're having issues:

 1. Check your configuration:
-   - Ensure all required source plugins are installed
+   - Ensure you're only using supported sources (youtube, jiosaavn)
-   - Verify your sources list only includes supported sources
+   - Verify required source plugins are installed
    - Make sure source plugins are properly configured

 2. Enable debug logging in your beets config: